DanailMinchev/awesome-eosio/readme.md

 #### Examples

-- [poorman.token](https://github.com/generEOS/poorman.token) - EOS Token with burning and signup (for making the token RAM cheap).
+- [poorman.token](https://github.com/generEOS/poorman.token) - EOSIO Token with burning and signup (for making the token RAM cheap).
 - [EOSEssentials/Scatter-Demos](https://github.com/EOSEssentials/Scatter-Demos) - A set of integration demos using eosjs and Scatter.
-- [ping-eos](https://github.com/eosasia/ping-eos) - Implementing ping between EOS / React.js.
+- [ping-eos](https://github.com/eosasia/ping-eos) - Implementing ping between EOSIO / React.js.
-- [ipfs-eos-demo](https://github.com/wpuricz/ipfs-eos-demo) - Demo saving text and images to ipfs and storing the hash on the EOS blockchain.
+- [ipfs-eos-demo](https://github.com/wpuricz/ipfs-eos-demo) - Demo saving text and images to ipfs and storing the hash on the EOSIO blockchain.

 ### Libraries and Frameworks